usds/ditap-curriculum-update/documentation/about/PurposeAndScope.md

 # Purpose and Scope

-This document describes why this project exists and outlines the intended scope of the project.
+This document describes why the DITAP Refresh project exists and outlines the intended scope of the project.

 ## **Mission**

-Describe the mission that the product is meant to address
+To transform how federal agencies acquire and deliver digital services by equipping procurement professionals with the skills, mindset, and tools to navigate the complexities of modern acquisition.

-## Scope And Vision
+##Scope And Vision

-Describe the desired end-state if the mission is successful
+For DITAP to be an open-source learning model that makes DITAP scalable, adaptable, and future-proof.

-## **Values**
+## Values

-Describe the project team values to be highlighted during the project
+- Collaboration: building an inclusive community of contributors and stakeholders

+- Transparency: ensuring open governance and open-source learning model

+- Innovation: ensuring experiential learning and deliver improved digital outcomes that keep pace with innovation and emerging technologies

+- Adaptability: enabling the curriculum to evolve with changing technologies and needs

+- Impact: enabling the government to be a better buyer of digital services

 ## **Product Description**

-1. What is it?
+### What is it?

+DITAP REFRESH is a collection of educational artifacts to train federal procuement officers how to economically acquire effective digital information services.

-2. What does it do?
+### What does it do?

+DITAP REFRESH provides up-to-date information on digital service procurment best practices for use by vendors who provide digital service procurement training for federal procurement officers.
+It includes a process where artifacts are routinely reviewed and updated, and encourages contribution from a broad community of practitioners.

-3. Why is it important?
+### Why is it important?